essenbee/synthesizer/README.md

 Please note that, despite this being a .NET Core project, because I'm using **NAudio** and **WPF**, this code is Windows-only at this time.

 The NAudio Github repo can be found [here](https://github.com/naudio/NAudio).

+## Progress

+#### Episode 34

+A simple monophonic synthesizer was created.
+The code needs tidying up but its working at a basic level.
+Next up: add polyphony anf the ability to change the octave the keyboard covers!